Content Marketing for SaaS: The 9-Step Guide

 - Is your Customer Acquisition Cost (CAC) at par?
 How does this cost compare with the returns you’re getting from acquiring each customer?

-- Do you notice an uptick in the backlinks you’re getting?
+- Have you noticed an uptick in the backlinks you’re getting?
 Are you getting backlinks from any quality sites?

-Many SaaS companies like HubSpot and Webflow improve their conversions by offering free resources in their articles.
+One way to improve these metrics is by offering free resources such as lead magnets.
 Take HubSpot’s recently published article “How to create a social media calendar to plan your content?”

 At the beginning and the end of the article, they have a unique CTA.

-While you may not have the bandwidth to create such free resources for each article you post, you can experiment with these for a few articles and see how it goes.
+While you may not have the bandwidth to create free resources for each article you post, you can experiment with these for a few articles and see how they go.

 According to HubSpot, here’s the answer:

-So, are you doomed if you do not have the resources right now to create 3 or 4 quality articles every week?
+So, are you doomed if you do not have the resources to create 3 or 4 quality articles every week?

 They managed to cross 1 million unique visits to their blog.
-And they have just published 52 articles over five years.
+And they have published 52 articles over the past five years.

 While you might want to push the pedal on publishing more content, you can start slow but produce quality content that can get more backlinks from authority sites.